PyAr/tutorial/traducidos/index.rst

 write Python modules and programs, and you will be ready to learn more about the various Python library modules described in the Python Library Reference.

-The :ref:`glossary` is also worth going through.
+The `glossary` is also worth going through.

 .. toctree::